officelearn/azure-docs.sv-se/articles/hdinsight/hdinsight-troubleshoot-hdfs.md

     ```

-## <a name="how-do-i-force-disable-hdfs-safe-mode-in-a-cluster"></a>Hur jag force-inaktivera HDFS felsäkert läge i ett kluster
+## <a name="how-do-i-force-disable-hdfs-safe-mode-in-a-cluster"></a>Hur jag force-inaktivera HDFS felsäkert läge i ett kluster?

 ### <a name="issue"></a>Problem